-The EPOA documents can be found at http://superseniors.msd.govt.nz/finance-planning/enduring-power-of-attorney/ and you can complete most of the information on the documents yourself BUT your signature on the documents must be witnessed by a solicitor or a qualified legal executive.
-If you are unsure, please seek legal advice.
+The EPOA documents can be found at http://superseniors.msd.govt.nz/finance-planning/enduring-power-of-attorney/

+These are useful to be sure you have all the information you need before arranging to complete the forms with a solicitor or legal executive.
+Anything you are unsure of, please seek legal advice.